 How to Request a Temporary Order

-The following are common requirements for filing a request for a temporary order.
+The following are common requirements for filing a request for a temporary order:

-- A Supporting Declaration - This written document states the relevant facts that support why your order should be granted.
+- A Supporting Affidavit or Declaration - This written document states the relevant facts that support why your order should be granted.
 You would set out your financial information, for example, to show the need for temporary child support.
 Declarations of other people could also be included in a supporting declaration, so long as they have first-hand knowledge of the relevant facts they are asserting.
 Keep in mind that courts take perjury very seriously, so you want to be careful not to misrepresent or embellish these facts in order to help your cause.

 - A Proposed Temporary Order Giving You Your Requested Relief - This is a document that sets out the terms of the order.
 It states exactly what is being ordered.
 You bring this to court and if the family court judge grants your temporary order, he or she will sign the document.

 - A Proof of Service Document - The court needs this document to prove that all of the necessary court documents have been delivered properly to your spouse.
 When you obtain your proof of service form, there should be instructions on how to file it with the court.
-You can also look into your state's law about filing proof of service papers.
+You can also research your state's law about filing proof of service papers.
 Some courts list these instructions on their websites.

 Talk to an Attorney About Temporary Orders in Family Court Actions